Glenmore, Co. Kilkenny, Ireland

 Dr. Kathleen Moore Walsh.

-The infamous Grant Brothers, of Ballyvarring, Glenmore were known for being big, rough men .
+The infamous Grant Brothers, of Ballyvarring, Glenmore [Ballyvarring is actually in Slieverue] were known for being big, rough men .
 They were not born in Glenmore.
 However, in the first half of the 20th Century they engaged in threshing around the Glenmore area, and they had two or three steam engines.
 Danny Dowling (1927-2021) collected several stories about the Grant Brothers including a 1948 criminal case that was reported in the Kilkenny People (Sat.
 20 Nov.
 1948, p.
 3).
 For another incident involving the Grant Brothers, see our post of 3 October 2021.
-At the end of the post we attempt to reveal how the Grant Brothers came to Glenmore.
+At the end of the post we attempt to reveal how the Grant Brothers came to the Glenmore area.

 The State’s Case